 The Hims Hair Power Pack offers you the chance to try both.

-Biotin — known as the healthy hair vitamin — is naturally found in foods like eggs, milk and bananas.
+According to the US National Library of Medicine, biotin — known as the healthy hair vitamin — is naturally found in foods like eggs, milk and bananas.

 If you’re not getting enough naturally in your diet, a biotin supplement could help.

 There are so many reasons to quit smoking: The habit wreaks havoc on your health and can lead to very serious (even fatal) health conditions.

 While smoke is a pollutant that can damage your hair, cigarettes have also been found to damage the DNA of your hair follicles.